cernohorsky/DeltaSDR/README.md

 # DeltaSDR
 HF Software Defined Radio Transceiver that includes ADC and DAC circuits.
 No soundcard is needed.
 Board communicates only trough one USB cable.
+Very good software support trough Hamlib.
 Ideal for digital modes such a FT8 on Raspberry Pi.

 - 96kHz digital I/Q interface.
 - more then 80dB dynamic range.